Home / Compare / htmldrop vs tiiny.host

 Try it freehtmldrop is a close alternative for turning an HTML file or bundle into a shareable URL.
 Both are built for quick sharing; htmldrop adds truly anonymous no-signup drops, Markdown rendering, version history, and an MCP server so AI assistants can publish for you.

 Yes. htmldrop anonymous drops need no account at all — drag a file and the link is live for 7 days (up to 2 MB).
-A free account keeps drops longer; paid plans from $3/mo add passwords, custom domains, and more storage.
+A free account keeps drops longer; paid plans from $5/mo add passwords, custom domains, and more storage.

 Yes. htmldrop ships an MCP server, so assistants like Claude, Cursor, and Cline can publish an HTML or Markdown file to a live URL directly with one prompt.
+The hosted server at https://htmldrop.app/mcp signs in via OAuth — no API keys to manage.